Blacksujit/ArogyaKrishi/README.md

 - [License](#️-license)

-###  👉 Problem statement ID: SIH - 1638:
+###  👉 Problem statement ID: SIH - 1638

+Theme - Agri&tech

-Theme - Agri&amp;tech Background: Crop diseases can devastate yields leading to significant financial losses for farmers.
+Background: Crop diseases can devastate yields leading to significant financial losses for farmers.
 Early detection and timely intervention are crucial for effective management.
 Description: Develop an AI-driven system that analyzes crop images and environmental data to predict potential disease outbreaks.
 This system will provide farmers with actionable insights and treatment recommendations to mitigate risks.
 Expected Solution: A mobile and web-based application that utilizes machine learning algorithms to identify crop diseases and suggest preventive measures and treatments based on real-time data.

-### 💡 Our Approach :(Novelty)
+### 💡 Our Approach :

 1.)
 Divided  the problem statement into chunks and pieces .

 2.) begain the searching with the each segement in the research papaers , you can visit [kaggle](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset) , and [UCI Machine learning Datasets](https://archive.ics.uci.edu/dataset/486/rice+leaf+diseases) , for the references and datasets,

 3.)
-Then for the inspiration purpose we have reviewed and looked several projects and repositories  available on the github and internet , you can visit , these repositories , [repo1](https://github.com/Blacksujit/Crop-Disease-Detection) , and
+Then for the inspiration purpose we look for the several projects and repositories  available on the github and internet , you can visit , these repositories , [repo1](https://github.com/Blacksujit/Crop-Disease-Detection) , and
  [repo2](https://github.com/Blacksujit/Green-Points) , [repo3
 ](https://github.com/Blacksujit/Harvestify).